trex-paxos/trex/README.md

 1
 ```

 You can experiment with killing nodes and restarting them to see what happens.
-As long as two our of
+As long as two out of
 three nodes are running the client should get responses.

 # Releases